3 Best Plyometrics for Basketball Training

 Change of Direction Plyometrics

 There are limitless scenarios in which you have to change directions in basketball.
-And we want to make this movement as efficient as possible if we want to make rapid cuts and change directions on a dime.
+We need to make these movements as efficient as possible if we want to make rapid cuts and change directions on a dime.

 - Emphasize short ground contact time and a seamless transition from the horizontal to lateral jumps